In Loving Memory of Rachel Corine Labbé

 Born January 14, 1947 – Passed November 3, 2025

 It is with deep sadness that we announce the passing of Rachel Corine Labbé in her 78th year.
 She will be lovingly remembered and dearly missed by her devoted husband of 58 years, Michel Labbé, and her daughter Sheila Adams (Brad Adams).
-Rachel was predeceased by her precious son, Tobb Labbé, whose memory she carried tenderly in her heart.
+Rachel was predeceased by her precious son, Todd Labbé, whose memory she carried tenderly in her heart.

 Rachel’s greatest joy was her family.
 She loved her grandchildren unconditionally: Shane (Ally), Tanner (Janie), River (Dylan), Kailey, and Ethan (Tianna).
 She was a cherished great‑grandmother to Sawyer, Zeke, Christina, Zade, Zackery, Zora, and Noah, each of whom brought her immense pride and happiness.